RELX PLC Expands Share Buyback Program with Latest Purchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-RELX PLC, a global provider of information-based analytics and decision tools for professional and business customers, announced the purchase of 125,400 of its own ordinary shares through JP Morgan Securities plc, to be held as treasury shares.
-This transaction is part of a broader share buyback strategy, with the company having acquired over 26 million shares since the beginning of the year, which may indicate a focus on enhancing shareholder value and optimizing capital structure.
+RELX PLC has announced the purchase of 124,404 of its own ordinary shares through JP Morgan Securities plc, which will be held as treasury shares.
+This transaction is part of a broader share buyback strategy that has seen the company repurchase over 27 million shares since January 2025, potentially enhancing shareholder value and indicating confidence in the company’s financial health.

 Spark’s Take on GB:REL Stock